 UniSat-6 has onboard a 3Mpx telecamera with a maximum resolution on ground of 400m per pixel.
 This camera was used to take a picture of the CubeSats after their release and to take Earth imaginary and to develop and train ground operators in the process of Earth Observation.

 Payload: Cluster Mission of 32 satellites (37 considering the UniSat-6’s payloads).

 UniSat-6 hosted 4 CubeSats that were deployed 25 hours and 38 minutes after the separation from the Dnepr Launch Vehicle:

 - Tigrisat: A 3U CubeSat satellite built by the Sapienza University of Rome with the support of Iraqi students during an 18 month high level course at the Scuola di Ingegneria Aerospaziale.

-- Lemur 1: A 3U CubeSat satellite built by NanoSatisfi Inc.
+- LEMUR-1: A 3U CubeSat satellite built by NanoSatisfi Inc. (now Spire)

 - AntelSat: built by the Uruguayan Facultad de Ingeniaría de la Universidad de la República, ANTEL and the State Faculty of Engineering.
 It is the first Uruguayan satellite.

 - AeroCube6: It is a 1U CubeSat developed and operated by Aerospace Corporation.

 UniSat-6 has been conceived in order to:

 - Test electronic hardware for microsatellites/structural components in orbit